Mica Estrada, Associate Dean of Diversity, Inclusion and Outreach

 Key publications related to diversity and inclusion: Toward a Model of Social Influence That Explains Minority Student Integration Into the Scientific Community; Improving Underrepresented Minority Student Persistence in STEM; The Influence of Affirming Kindness and Community on Broadening Participation in STEM Career Pathways; Achieving STEM Diversity: Fix the Classrooms; and Culture and Quality Matter in Building Effective Mentorship Relationships With Native STEM Scholars.

-Emebet Aklilu Emebet Aklilu, Chief of Operations
+Emebet Aklilu, Director of Operations

-Emebet Aklilu, MPH, MSBH, is the chief of operations for the Diversity, Inclusion and Outreach Office at the UCSF School of Nursing.
+Emebet Aklilu, MPH, MSBH, is the director of operations for the Diversity, Inclusion and Outreach Office at the UCSF School of Nursing.
 She is a well-organized and diligent individual with a successful background in developing culturally competent programming and employee engagement strategies within health care and higher education.

 Her research is based in developing trauma-informed, culturally competent programs for niche groups.
 For example, she developed a trauma informed implementation and program guide founded in restorative justice to address harms and harm reduction amongst African Americans in Oakland.
 The work was then expanded to explore how reevaluating trauma-informed practices amongst clinicians who serve minority communities could result in improved health outcomes and greater partnership between clinicians, their peers and their patients.
 Now with the partnership of the Restorative Justice Practice office at UCSF, Aklilu and the team are hopeful that they can expand the research to create programming opportunities for the School of Nursing community and beyond.